Mirabolic/splinterglyph/README.md

 ##  FILE TAMPERING DETECTED  ##
 ###############################
 ```
 followed by a Python traceback.
+The tampered file will not be decrypted.

 When you encrypt a file, a number of parameters get specified (like the AES encryption strength and the number of shares required to decrypt).
 This metadata is stored as part of the encrypted file, so you no longer need to keep track of that.
 If, however, you forget how many shares you need, a quick trick for recovering that is by examining the top of the encrypted file.
 The first handful of bytes are human readable and look something like this:
 ```